jonnymind/SIRPAS/Source/London_Mysteries/Setting_Combat_Styles/Mentalism/If_only_you_knew_me.md

 }

-This is an attack that has a negative modifier, but on failure, it blocks any damage incoming from the successful defence.
+This is an attack that has a negative modifier, but on failure, it blocks any damage incoming from the successful defense.